bleroy/3d-junkyard/Atari130MX/readme.md

 ### Key caps

 The best result will be obtained with the vintage key caps from an Atari XE computer.
+Old-new stock of XE keyboards is also currently available without too much trouble and for a reasonable price.
 If you don't have access to a set of the original keys, you can build the keyboard with any MX-compatible switches and caps.
 This is a considerably easier option since no 3D printing is required, but the aesthetic qualities of the results will be clearly inferior.

 * Optimal: vintage set of XE key caps
 * Fine: MX-compatible set of key caps